haakbe93/email-phishing-detection-add-in/README.md

-# Email phishing detection add-in application
+# Email phishing detection application

 This repository contains files used in the development of an email phishing detection application.
 The application was developed in Microsoft's Office Outlook add-in environment to be able to run on Outlook Live (www.outlook.com).